chibinwang/the-insight-circle-blog/ENVIRONMENT_VARIABLES.md

 ### DO:
 - ✅ Use environment variables for all sensitive data
-- ✅ Use App Passwords (never your real Gmail password)
+- ✅ Use OAuth2 (never your real Gmail password)
 - ✅ Keep `.env` files in `.gitignore`
 - ✅ Use different credentials for development and production
 - ✅ Rotate passwords regularly